 Gaylord’s Restaurant – While it could easily be mistaken for a tourist trap, Gaylord’s Restaurant at Kilohana Plantation is actually a favorite among the local lunch crowd.
-Set inside the open-air courtyard of a sugar plantation mansion built by the Wilcox family in 1935, lunch is served in a garden like setting with shops, rum tasting and train rides all on property.
+Set inside the open-air courtyard of a sugar plantation mansion built by the Wilcox family in 1935, lunch is served in a garden-like setting with shops, rum tasting and train rides all on property.
 Much of the produce and herbs used in Gaylord’s menu are grown right on the property’s 67-acre farm.

 Da Crack – Once upon a time, this little Mexican food spot in Po‘ipū had a different owner and a name that no one remembered.
 Because it was literally located in the middle of the building on a walkway between the grocery store and an outfitter company, it was nicknamed “Da Crack.”
-Eventually the old owner closed shop and a new owner reopened with a similar theme: delicious Mexican food using fresh caught seafood, monstrous portions, and affordable prices.
+Eventually, the old owner closed the shop and a new owner reopened with a similar theme: delicious Mexican food using freshly caught seafood, monstrous portions, and affordable prices.
 And once again Da Crack was back.

 Koloa Fish Market – Seared ahi in a butter herb sauce may sound like an entree at a fine dining restaurant, but at Kōloa Fish Market it’s a daily takeout special.
 In addition to fish specials, Kōloa Fish Market offers Hawaiian laulau (pork wrapped in taro leaf) and roasted kalua pig plate lunches.
 For those who like to sample everything, their Hawaiian poke selection of salted raw fish prepared in a variety of combinations is considered by locals to be one of the best on the island.
 Cash is king at Kōloa Fish Market and is the only currency accepted.

 La Spezia Restaurant and Wine Bar – Homestyle Italian dishes and cozy atmosphere make La Spezia Restaurant and Wine Bar a favorite stop for local residents.
-What adds to the restaurants charm are tables made of wine boxes and glittering crystal chandeliers, while outside the restaurant is in an unassuming older building.
+What adds to the restaurant’s charm are tables made of wine boxes and glittering crystal chandeliers, while outside the restaurant is in an unassuming older building.
 The true highlight of the restaurant is the food, delicious antipasti, homemade lasagna, fresh mushroom risotto and an extensive wine list.
 After a long day at the beach, sometimes a bowl of spaghetti and meatballs just hits the spot.

-Kintaro Japanese Restaurant – Locals flock nightly to this hotspot for their incredible hand rolled sushi, traditional style Japanese dinners and open flame teppanyaki stations.
+Kintaro Japanese Restaurant – Locals flock nightly to this hotspot for their incredible hand-rolled sushi, traditional-style Japanese dinners and open flame teppanyaki stations.
 Try the heavenly soft-shell crab roll with avocado, succulent Hamachi collar or the Bali Hi Bomb roll of sliced fresh Atlantic salmon over a California roll with tobiko, topped with spicy aioli sauce and then baked.
 Reservations for large parties are a must because the restaurant fills up at five.

 JO2 Natural Cuisine – Six-time James Beard Foundation Award nominee Chef Jean Marie Josselin is easily the most talented chef on Kaua‘i.
 The menu at JO2 in Kapaa incorporates Kaua‘i grown heirloom vegetables and the freshest seafood into every item served, blending the influence of French, Japanese and the multiethnic community on Kauai.
 Each menu serves seasonal offerings and changes nightly.